 When we don’t include the same name reference as the sheet name through Name Manager, we’ll find the valid output as 210 for Mango and other outputs by using the Fill Handle.

-Read More: SUMPRODUCT Across Multiple Sheets in Excel (2 Methods)
+Read More: How to Use SUMPRODUCT IF in Excel

 Things to Remember

 - Non-numeric array entries will be treated as zeroes by the SUMPRODUCT function.

 - In Excel 2016, Excel 2013, Excel 2010, and Excel 2007, SUMPRODUCT supports up to 255 arguments, while prior Excel versions only supported 30 arguments.

 - Arrays will provide TRUE and FALSE values as a result of logical testing.
 Most of the time, it is best to convert them to 1s and 0s.

 - The SUMPRODUCT formula treats all the non-numeric values as zero.